venu-shastri/csharp-knowledge/knowledge.md

 #### CheckPoint

 - Multicast Delegate Instances

+  - One to Many....

+  - Composite Pattern

 - "event" keyword

 - Generic Delegates

 - Two Built-in delegates
   - Func

+    - Built -in delegate represents   function with return value and up to 16 parameters

   - Action

+    - Built in delegates represents void function up to 16 parameters

 - Lamda